marcblank/nina.plugin.when/README.md

 ﻿# Sequencer Powerups Version History

+Sequencer Powerups 3.13.7.x

+* New implementation of discovery of available data Variables (hovering over the "i" icon wherever an Expression is allowed).
+Comments welcomed.
+* Fixed an issue in which, at the end of When Becomes Unsafe, a main sequence instruction would start running for a few seconds in the case that an Unsafe condition was again present.
+Image

 3.9.3.0

  - Fixed Take Exposure + (along with Take Many Exposures and Smart Expoure) so that they play nicely with exposure counts